Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Introduction

 3) Trained with instruction-based prompts, P5 attains sufficient zero-shot performance when generalizing to novel personalized prompts or unseen items in other domains.

 In our experiments, we study how P5 performs compared with task-specific approaches on all five task families as well as evaluating P5's zero-shot generalization ability.
 We also conduct several ablation studies to justify the design details of P5 framework.
-Overall, our main contributions can be outlined as follows: \begin{itemize}[leftmargin=*,noitemsep] \item To the best of our knowledge, we are the first to propose a unified ``Pretrain, Personalized Prompt \& Predict Paradigm'' to integrate various recommendation related tasks into a shared conditional language generation framework. \item We create a collection of personalized prompts that cover five different recommendation task families. \item According to the experimental results, P5 achieves promising performances on the five task families when taking seen prompt templates as model inputs. \item P5 demonstrates sufficient zero-shot generalization ability for novel personalized prompts and new items in unseen domains. \end{itemize}
+Overall, our main contributions can be outlined as follows: \begin{itemize}[leftmargin=*,noitemsep] \item To the best of our knowledge, this is the first work to propose a unified ``Pretrain, Personalized Prompt \& Predict Paradigm'' which integrates various recommendation related tasks into a shared conditional language generation framework. \item We create a collection of personalized prompts that cover five different recommendation task families. \item According to the experimental results, P5 achieves promising performances on the five task families when taking seen prompt templates as model inputs. \item P5 shows sufficient zero-shot generalization ability for novel personalized prompts and new items in unseen domains. \end{itemize}